-- 1. America is great because her people are great. - 2.
-America is in trouble today not because her people have failed but because her leaders have failed America. - 3.
+"We have not journeyed all this way across the centuries, across the oceans, across the mountains, across the prairies because we are made of sugar candy." - 3.
+America is in trouble today not because her people have failed but because her leaders have failed. - 4.
 What America needs are leaders to match the greatness of her people.